 Applicants who wish to be considered for the following Scholarship Programs must complete their applications by January 1 and must have a complete law school report ready to be requested by the Office of Admissions no later than January 1: AnBryce Scholarship Program, ASPIRE Cybersecurity Scholarship, Bickel & Brewer Latino Institute for Human Rights Scholarship, Furman Academic Scholars Program, Furman Public Policy Scholarship Program, International Institute for Law and Justice Scholarship Program, Mitchell Jacobson Leadership Program in Law & Business, and the Root-Tilden-Kern Public Interest Scholarship Program.

 In addition to the Scholarship Programs outlined above, the Law School also awards Dean's Scholarships which are merit-and/or need-based grants in amounts up to full tuition.
-All students admitted to NYU School of Law are considered for Dean's Scholarships through the financial aid process.
-Admitted students must complete the Need Access financial aid application in order to be considered for Dean's Scholarships.
+As part of the Dean's Scholarship program, the Scholarship Committee awards the Vanderbilt Scholarship for a small number of enrolling students who demonstrate exceptional merit.
+It is awarded on the basis of academic excellence, professional and other extra-curricular accomplishments, and potential to become a successful leader in the legal profession.
+All students admitted to NYU School of Law are considered for Dean's and Vanderbilt Scholarships through the financial aid process.
+Admitted students must complete the Need Access financial aid application in order to be considered for these scholarships.